 devanooga is organized by Chattanooga-area members.
 We want to foster a community that is driven and shaped by the members.
 With that in mind:

 - Administrators will do everything within reason to act transparently.
-In some cases, it may be necessary (for the privacy of members) to do things “behind closed doors”.
-We will avoid this whenever possible.
+In some cases, it may be necessary (for the privacy of people involved) to do things “behind closed doors”.
+We will avoid this whenever possible, and will inform the rest of the community when such private deliberation has taken place.

 - Administrators can be removed from power.
 If they violate the CoC, or otherwise intentionally prevent the growth of the community, they can be removed by a majority vote of the other administrators.